 Skip to main content

 Below are summaries of Conduct and Conflict of Interest policies that apply to EHRA Non-Faculty employees at UNC-Chapel Hill.
-Click on “Go to Policy” to read full policy statements.
+Click the policy links for each subject to read the full policy statement in the University policy repository.

 The University of North Carolina at Chapel Hill recognizes that conflicts of interest will arise from the research enterprise, from technology transfer activities, and from the many facets of our investigators’ professional activities.
 We seek to identify and manage these conflicting relationships, restricting activities where necessary, to preserve transparency, independent decision-making, protection of research subjects, and integrity of the educational experience